ShristiVijayvargiya/RecSys-GR/README.md

 python main.py
 ```

-Find your Tripadvisor Leads in the `output` directory.
+Find your Tripadvisor Data in the `output` directory.

 ![Tripadvisor Scraper CSV Result](https://raw.githubusercontent.com/omkarcloud/tripadvisor-scraper/master/images/tripadvisor-scraper-csv-result.png)

 *Note: If you don't have Python installed.
-Follow this Simple FAQ [here](https://github.com/omkarcloud/tripadvisor-scraper/blob/master/advanced.md#-i-dont-have-python-installed-how-can-i-run-the-scraper) and you will have your Tripadvisor Leads in next 5 Minutes*
+Follow this Simple FAQ [here](https://github.com/omkarcloud/tripadvisor-scraper/blob/master/advanced.md#-i-dont-have-python-installed-how-can-i-run-the-scraper) and you will have your Tripadvisor data in next 5 Minutes*

 ## 🤔 FAQs
 ### ❓ How to Scrape Hotels and Restaurants from Tripadvisor?